U.S. Supreme Court bars some fees sought by bankruptcy lawyers

-WILMINGTON, Del (Reuters) - The U.S. Supreme Court ruled on Monday that bankruptcy attorneys must bear the expense of defending their fees, which could make it harder for lawyers to get paid for their often-costly Chapter 11 work.
+WILMINGTON, Del, June 15 (Reuters) - The U.S. Supreme Court ruled on Monday that bankruptcy attorneys must bear the expense of defending their fees, which could make it harder for lawyers to get paid for their often-costly Chapter 11 work.

 The 6-3 decision stemmed from the 2005 bankruptcy of Asarco, a mining and smelting company, and a dispute over the fee awarded to its law firm, Baker Botts.